DharunaSelvaraj/Automatic-blight-disease-detection-using-Pretrained-AI-models/README.md

-Plant Disease Detection: Early and Late Blight in Potato and Tomato Plants Overview
+Plant Disease Detection: Early and Late Blight in Potato and Tomato Plants
+Overview:

 This project focuses on detecting early and late blight in potato and tomato plants using advanced AI models.
 Leveraging pretrained models such as VGG-16 and ResNet-9, we have achieved impressive accuracy rates of 98% and 99% respectively.
 This tool aims to assist farmers and agricultural experts in early identification and treatment of plant diseases, thus enhancing crop yield and quality.

 Features

-Detection of early and late blight in potato and tomato plants.
+-Detection of early and late blight in potato and tomato plants.
-Utilizes VGG-16 and ResNet-9 pretrained models for high accuracy.
+-Utilizes VGG-16 and ResNet-9 pretrained models for high accuracy.
-User-friendly interface for uploading plant images and receiving diagnosis.
+-User-friendly interface for uploading plant images and receiving diagnosis.
-Detailed reporting of results with probability scores.
+-Detailed reporting of results with probability scores.
 Tech Stack

 Frontend: Flask (Python web framework)
 Backend: TensorFlow/Keras, PyTorch
 Models: VGG-16, ResNet-9
 IDE: Jupyter Notebook, PyCharm

 Prerequisites

 Python 3.7 or higher
 TensorFlow
 PyTorch